 20. Take a seat.

-Protect your new cover with a throw to make sure your hard work doesn’t get ruined!
+Remember to protect your new cover with a throw to make sure your hard work doesn’t get ruined!

 I hope you enjoyed this beginner’s guide to upholstery and that it’s inspired you to do your own!